NeuroTechX/ntx_slack_archive/general.md

  >Thanks!
 This is helpful.
 What are your thoughts on it's signal acquisition and quality?
 I read in one of the papers that ~5min use was the maximum due to varying head shapes.
 Something I am also concerned with is the delay and jitter due to Bluetooth.

+8/23/2017 2:15 PM

+ **alexandre.barachant** :

+ >jamoonie94 i'm not sure i understand the "maximum use due to varying head shapes" ? do you mean it hurt after 5 minutes ?